Weir Flow Calculator: Rectangular, V-Notch, and Cipolletti Discharge

 - Standard weir equations are only valid for free-flow (non-submerged) conditions - downstream water must be below the crest level

-- Submerged weirs require a correction factor that significantly reduces accuracy and is not modeled here
+- Submerged weirs require standard-specific or regulator-approved correction/rating procedures not modeled here

 - Sediment accumulation upstream of the weir changes the approach channel geometry and invalidates the calibration